 Another example is an anchor tag which is used to link to a web page:

-In this example, 'Link to Roadmappy' would be displayed as a link on the screen and roadmappy.com
+In this example, 'Link to Roadmappy' would be displayed as a link on the screen and https://roadmappy.com

 would be the destination URL the browser navigates to when clicking the link.